Jimmy Jazz Records

 Jimmy Jazz Records is a Polish independent record label from Szczecin.
 It releases mostly punk rock, ska, psychobilly and hardcore music artists.
 The label issues its own zine Garaż.
 Aside from records, Jimmy Jazz sells clothes and other merchandise connected with the music it promotes.

 History

-Jimmy Jazz Records was started by, who had previously run Rock'n'Roller record label.
+Jimmy Jazz Records was started by Zdzisław Jodko, who had previously run Rock'n'Roller record label.
 Most of the bands who released their albums under Rock'n'Roller continued to co-operate with Jimmy Jazz Records.